 What cuisine is on offer at The Greyhound Inn?

-Award-winning head chef, Liam Whittle, has created a modern British seasonal a la carte menu, combined with pub favourites such as fish and chips, beef burger or seasonal pies, all freshly prepared.
+Award-winning head chef, Martin Sherriff, has created a modern British seasonal à la carte menu, combined with pub favourites such as fish and chips, burgers, steaks or seasonal pies, all freshly prepared.
 Ice-creams, breads, chutneys and sauces are also all made in-house, and ingredients are delivered daily from a carefully selected group of suppliers.
-The weekly Midweek Fix is two delicious courses for only £14, offering a lighter alternative to the a la carte menu - it's hugely popular with locals who regularly gather for drinks and a chat.
-At lunch, an £18 2-course or £22 3-course menu offers a selection from a seasonal a la carte menu.
+The weekly Midweek Fix is two delicious courses for only £20, offering a lighter alternative to the à la carte menu - it's hugely popular with locals who regularly gather for drinks and a chat.
+At lunch, a £22 2-course or £26 3-course 'Lunch for Less' menu offers a selection from a seasonal à la carte menu.

 What is the signature dish at The Greyhound Inn?

 A regular favourite dish which has been on the menu since opening in 2015 is the Twice-baked cheddar soufflé, served with a smoked haddock chowder.
 Fish and chips and other pub classics are also hugely popular.
 Other à la carte dishes change seasonally and reguarly with chef's special dishes often offered on top of the main menu at weekends as the suppliers deliver their gems.

 What makes a meal at The Greyhound Inn unique?